-I am not community professional, and I can't answer about mechanics, how it works, but I have some observations, that shows me — a great product, probably, impossible without a great community.
+I have some observations, that shows me — a great product has a great community.

 I was participating in three communities, which I name 'great', so let's start with the first one.

-So, why the community was great?
+So, why this community was great?
 Nobody ever split customers and business, we were just geeks on both sides.

 3. Amazingly cool Umbraco community

-The best community in the world today, as I know.
+The best community in the world today, believe me.

 Never before, I saw so huge friendly group of people.
 The community consists, mostly, of the geeks on both sides of the business, loving the product and hanging out (I'm guessing what is more loved).